Everything you ever needed to know about whisky cask storage

 - Any fire/theft/damage would have a huge eccenomic impact to the owners of the stock and also (and more importantly?) the government whom the taxes are owed

-Given the very tough regulation of Scotish bonded warehouses by the EU, accidents, thefts and fires are almost unheard of.
+Given the very tough regulation of Scotish bonded warehouses, accidents, thefts and fires are almost unheard of.

 This is in stark contrast to the USA where rack houses used to mature bourbon make headlines for fires and collapse.
 Needless to say Scotland does not have the searing heat of an American summer, but even if they did the construction and maintaince of the warehouses would make such instances almost impossible.